Today's Articles

 Black Poetry Day is Celebrated

 The birth of Black Poetry Day may have started as an anniversary of the first published African American poet, Jupiter Hammon, who was born into slavery in 1711 on Long Island.
-With the birth of the Harlem Renaissance, which was alive in the period from about 1924 to 1929, Black Poetry continues to be a day of celebration of Black poets, past and present.
+With the birth of the Harlem Renaissance, which was alive from about 1924 to 1929, Black Poetry continues to be a day of celebration of Black poets, past and present.

 To be a Writer